bertofurth/Seagate-Central-Toolchain/README.md

      wget https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.14.tar.xz
      tar -xf linux-5.14.tar.xz

 **NOTE**.
-Some versions of gcc do not build properly with versions of Linux headers later than v5.12.x.
+Some versions of GCC do not build properly with versions of Linux headers later than v5.12.x.
 See the Troubleshooting section for more details.

 If you chose to use the Seagate supplied Linux headers (version 2.6.35.13-cavm1.whitney-econa) then copy the headers from the